soyoes/linked-objc/README.md

     * .rotate = 90|180|270 ...
     * .rotate3d = 45,1,0,0,500,0.5,1
     * text editing | display features: .nowrap ,.truncate, .editable
+* Support SVG path drawing
+* maker animation easier with UIDynamicAnimator

+# Configuration

+Be sure you have these in your xcode -> build settings

+* Apple LLVM 5.1 - Language
+  * C Language Dialect = gnu11 or c11

+* Apple LLVM 5.1 - Language - C ++
+  * C++ Language Dialect = gnu++11 or c++11

+If there is too many warnings
+you can add this also.
+* Apple LLVM 5.1 - Custom Compiler Flags
+  * Other Warning Flags = -w

+* Be sure your controller file which using this library is .mm file but not .m file

 # View Rendering
 ```objective-c